CSIRO Postgraduate Scholarships – Australian Animal Health Laboratory (AAHL)

-- Are you passionate about a career in science?
+- Are you passionate about a career in research?

 - Want to access CSIRO’s world-class facilities and staff?

 - Apply for a CSIRO PhD Scholarship now!

 CSIRO’s Postgraduate Top-Up Scholarship Program provides enhanced opportunities in science and engineering for outstanding graduates enrolling each year at Australian tertiary institutions as postgraduates for research leading to the award of a PhD.
 CSIRO PhD Top-Up scholarships are now being offered in over 50 CSIRO research areas, for funding commencing in 2020.

 PhD Top-Up Scholarships are available to postgraduate students who have gained (or expect to gain), first class honours or equivalent in relevant research areas.
 Students must also expect to receive a Research Training Program (RTP) scholarship, or an equivalent primary scholarship, commencing in late 2019 or early 2020.
 Joint supervision of students by a university and a CSIRO supervisor is required and such joint supervisory arrangements must be consistent with the Higher Degree by Research Regulations of the host university.
 The students’ research will be co-supervised by CSIRO and university scientists.

 The CSIRO Top-Up Scholarships are supplementary awards, which add to the student’s support from a principal scholarship awarded by another body, e.g. Australian University RTP scholarship.
 In all respects recipients of awards will be regarded as students of the University at which they are registered, and all rules relating to degree candidature and the primary award will apply.
 In particular, recipients will undertake research at CSIRO as a student of the University concerned, and are not employees of CSIRO.